Section I: Purpose

-2. What percentage of employees are offered benefits?
+2. What percentage of employees have access to benefits?

-Our analyses include both the number of companies offering benefits and the number of employees who are offered benefits.
-The percentages for these two groups may or may not be similar depending on the number of employees affected by a company's decision whether to offer a specific benefit.
-For example, if there are a total of 10 companies and 7 offer health insurance, then 70 percent of the employers offer health insurance.
+Our analysis includes both the number of companies offering benefits and the number of employees who are offered benefits.
+The percentages for these two groups may or may not be similar depending on the number of employees affected by a company’s decision whether to offer a specific benefit.
+For example, if there is a total of 10 companies and 7 offer health insurance, then 70 percent of the employers offer health insurance.
 Assume that each of the 7 companies offering health insurance has 1 employee, but each of the 3 other companies have 20 employees.
-The percentage of employees who are offered health insurance is only 10 percent (7 out of 67 total employees).
+The percentage of the total number of employees who are offered health insurance is only 10.4 percent (7 out of 67 total employees).

 Section III: Introduction

 In 2002 the Economic Report of the President devoted over 40 pages to the issue of health insurance coverage and costs (Council of Economic Advisors, 2002).
 The report finds health care one of the largest sectors of the American economy, representing 13.4 percent of the United States’ Gross Domestic Product (GDP).
 Health care spending is forecasted to rise to 15.9 percent of the GDP by 2010.
 Over the long term, it will become even more predominant in the economy, continuing a 60-year economic trend and reaching as much as 38 percent of GDP under conservative assumptions.